okslutsiv/ChatkitApp_/README.md

 - conditional autoscroll to the bottom of the list on a new message published
 - plain css
 - grid display
-- css variables for the root components
+- css variables for the root component